niroshansiva/niroshansiva.github.io/content/project/pandas/index.md

 ---
-title: Pandas
+title: Healthy Carbohydrates in Pulses
-date: 2023-10-26
+date: 2015-09-15 to 2019-09-09
 external_link: https://github.com/pandas-dev/pandas
 tags:
-  - Hugo
+  - Pulses
-  - Wowchemy
+  - Prebiotics
-  - Markdown
+  - Non-communicable Diseases
 ---

-Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures.
+Worked on profiling of prebiotic carbohydrates in pulses such as lentil and chickpea and evaluate the changes in the prebiotic profile during food processing.

 <!--more-->